-- a.
+a.
 Exclusion from the remainder of the game for misconduct is the typical penalty for disruptive behavior of a player in the water who is still eligible to play.
-If the behavior continues after the player has been excluded for misconduct, a red card may be administered. - b.
-The use of profanity or obscene language is classified as misconduct; therefore, the player is excluded for the remainder of the game. - A red card shall be given only at a normal stoppage in play without taking away the advantage from the non-offending team.
-The referee must take the ball out of the water to administer the red card and to assure compliance with the requirement that the offending individual leaves the bench area.
-The referee must also notify the score table as to who received the red card.
+If the behavior continues after the player has been excluded for misconduct, a red card may be administered.

-2. A coach or other team official or player receiving a red card must leave the bench and may sit in the spectator stands during the remainder of that game, but may not communicate with the team, team officials or referees by any means until after the duration of jurisdiction of the referees.
-Further misconduct by an excluded player, coach or other team official could result in a forfeit.
+b.
+The use of profanity or obscene language is classified as misconduct; therefore, the player is excluded for the remainder of the game.

-- 3. There must be a representative of the institution available to oversee the team when the head coach has received a red card and is excluded for the remainder of the game.
+- A red card shall be given only at a normal stoppage in play without taking away the advantage from the non-offending team.
+The referee must take the ball out of the water to administer the red card and to ensure compliance with the requirement that the offending individual leaves the venue and remains out of sight and sound for the remainder of the game.
+The referee must also notify the score table as to who received the red card. - 2.
+A coach or other team official or player receiving a red card must leave the venue and remain out of sight and sound for the remainder of the game, and may not communicate with the team, team officials or referees by any means until after the duration of jurisdiction of the referees.
+Further misconduct by an excluded player, coach or other team official could result in a forfeit. - 3.
+There must be a representative of the institution available to oversee the team when the head coach has received a red card and is excluded for the remainder of the game.
 Eligible institutional representatives may be declared along with the roster of players before the game, either on the program, if available, or on the scoresheet.
 If an institutional representative was not declared before the game, a reasonable amount of time (two minutes) will be allowed for an institutional representative to become available on the deck to assume coaching responsibilities. - Interpretation: The head coach, assistant coach, athletic trainer, strength coach, director of athletics and faculty athletics representative are examples of individuals who may serve as the institutional representative.
 If the sole institutional representative for a team is the head coach and that coach receives a red card, the game will be declared a forfeit by the referee.
 The institutional representative may not be an undergraduate student nor an adult without official institutional responsibilities. - 4.
 The person receiving a red card is automatically suspended from the next traditional season game.
-An individual (player, coach or other team official) who has received a red card in the previous game may sit in the spectator stands during the game at which the suspension is being served, but may not communicate with the team, team officials or referees by any method during the entire time of the jurisdiction of the referees.
+An individual (player, coach or other team official) who has received a red card in the previous game must remain out of sight and sound and is prohibited from any communication or contact, direct or indirect, with the team, coaches and/or bench personnel while the game is under the jurisdiction of the referees.
 The suspension shall be served immediately upon the resolution of the matter by the conference or other appropriate governing authority, including the NCAA Men's or Women's Water Polo Committee, and may be served only against teams of four-year institutions recognized as NCAA or NAIA members.
 The game must have been on the team's schedule before the game in which the red card was issued.
 Games scheduled after any sanctionable act will not be recognized for the purpose of serving suspensions.
 If the game was the last game of the traditional season, the person is suspended from the first game of the postseason championship or the first game (as defined previously) of the next traditional season, as appropriate.
 It is the responsibility of the institution to make certain that the suspension is served in accordance with the rules.